 In summary, our dark matter phenomenology is ruled by five free parameters.
 They encode the interplay between particle physics and cosmology, namely the new gauge coupling, $g_{X}$, the dark matter mass, $m_{N}$, the mediator mass, $m_{Z^{\prime}}$, and the $(n,\,T_{r})$, which are the cosmological input parameters that are related to the energy density of the scalar field that eventually governs the expansion rate of the universe.

 We emphasize that the key cosmological input here is the energy density of the scalar field.
 It suffices to determine $(n, T_{r})$ and thus describe the entire background in which the dark matter was thermally produced \cite{D_Eramo_2017}.
 However, many single scalar field cosmologies can reproduce the behavior in Eq. \eqref{eq:totalenergydensity2}.
 For $n = 2$, with positive scalar potential, it is associated to theories of {\it quintessence} fluids.
 In our work, we will assume that the energy density scales as $\rho_{\phi} \propto a^{-6}$ in the kination regime \cite{Caldwell_1998, SAHNI_2000, SALATI2003121}.
-Also, Chaplying gas theory can reproduce the redshifts behavior in Eq. \eqref{eq:totalenergydensity2} and maybe reconcile dark matter and dark energy \cite{Kamenshchik_2001, borges2018growth}.
-For $n > 2$, the theories with negative scalar potentials are required \cite{D_Eramo_2017,PhysRevD.37.3406}.
+Also, Chaplying gas theories can reproduce the redshift behavior in Eq.~\eqref{eq:totalenergydensity2} and possibly explain dark matter and dark energy \cite{Kamenshchik_2001, Borges:2018evh}.
+Although, for $n > 2$, the theories with negative scalar potentials are needed \cite{D_Eramo_2017,PhysRevD.37.3406}.